Resident Handbook

 No one is permitted to leave their personal items in common bathrooms.
 Any items found left in a common bathroom will be considered abandoned and discarded.

-Engaging in consistent and paid labor (e.g. babysitting, Etsy store, beauty products/services, etc.) is not permitted in University Village.
-You cannot run a business out of your University Village room as it is the property of Purdue University Northwest.
+Engaging in consistent and paid labor (e.g. babysitting, Etsy store, beauty products/services, etc.) is not permitted in the residence halls.
+You cannot run a business out of your room as it is the property of PNW.
+Flyers involving opportunities to purchase items or make money cannot be posted anywhere but the open postings board in each building.

 Common areas are for the use of all residents, and residents are expected to share common areas with each other.
-Common areas are defined as any place in the building that is open for the use of all residents.
+Common areas are defined as any place available for the use of multiple residents like lounges, study areas, and conference rooms.

-Personal items left in common areas will be considered abandoned and disposed of within two days.
+Personal items left in common areas will be considered abandoned and disposed of after two days.
+Perishable items will be disposed of after three hours.

-Residents using conference or study rooms should be respectful of others and keep their usage to no more than three hours as other students may want to use the space.
+Residents using conference or study rooms should be respectful of others and keep their usage to no more than three hours.

-Sleeping is not permitted outside of resident bedrooms, and anyone found sleeping in common areas will be removed from those areas and sent to their rooms if a resident or removed from the building if a guest.
+Sleeping is not permitted outside of resident bedrooms, and anyone found sleeping in common areas will be sent to their rooms if a resident or removed from the building if a guest.

-A student shall not, through act or omission, assist another student, individual, or group in committing or attempting to commit a University Village policy violation.
-A student who has knowledge of another committing or attempting to commit a violation of a University Village policy is required to remove themselves from the situation and inform a staff member immediately, and failure to do so when reasonable under the circumstances may be the basis for a violation of this policy.
-Residents should inform staff if a policy is being violated in their living space.
+A student shall not, through act or omission, assist another student, individual, or group in violating or attempting to violate a policy.
+A student is required to remove themselves from the situation and inform a staff member immediately if they know a policy may be violated, and failure to do so when reasonable under the circumstances may be the basis for a violation of this policy.
+Residents must inform staff if a policy is being violated in their living space.
 HRE staff will enter the space in an attempt to assist the student in removing policy violations from their home.
-Repeated violations of this policy may result in removal from the University village.
+Repeated violations of this policy may result in removal from housing.

-Residents who do not follow computer lab policies and guidelines may be subject to resident conduct proceedings.
-Non-students are not permitted to use The University Village computer labs.
+Residents who do not follow computer lab policies and guidelines may be subject to conduct proceedings.
+Non-residents are not permitted to use residence hall computer labs or printers.

 Residents cannot engage in disorderly conduct, which is defined as any behavior that is disruptive (regardless of intent) to the rights of others or to the daily productive functioning of self or others.